-HTC M8 (One 2014): release date, news and rumours
+HTC One M8 2014: release date, specs and features

 The HTC One was without doubt one of the best phones released in 2013.
 Not only did it have an impressive array of specifications, but its alumnium unibody construction was able to rival the iPhone 5S's legendary premium build.

-HTC M8: name
+HTC One M8: name

-HTC M8 release date
+HTC M8 release date and price

 HTC M8: Build and design